Salzburg: Geography

 Salzburg is on the banks of the River Salzach, at the northern boundary of the Alps.
 The mountains to Salzburg's south contrast with the rolling plains to the north.
-The closest alpine peak, the 1,972 m Untersberg, is less than 16 km from the city center.
+The closest alpine peak, the 1,972 m Untersberg, is less than 16 km from the city centre.
 The Altstadt, or "old town", is dominated by its baroque towers and churches and the massive Hohensalzburg Fortress.
 This area is flanked by two smaller hills, the Mönchsberg and Kapuzinerberg, which offer green relief within the city.
 Salzburg is approximately 150 km east of Munich, 281 km northwest of Ljubljana, Slovenia, and 300 km west of Vienna.
 Salzburg has about the same latitude as Seattle.

 Due to its proximity to the Austrian-German border, the greater Salzburg urban area has sometimes (unofficially) been thought of as if it included contiguous parts of Germany: Freilassing (until 1923 known as Salzburghofen), Ainring, and Piding.
 Public transport planning and multiple public transport lines stretch across the border.